Dev869/bc_tech_guide/docs/bc_fitness_cafe/printer-wifi.md

 ## Wifi
 There are two Wifi networks:
 1. BikecoachSecure
-	- Password in BC Security  Card
+	- Password in secure Google Doc
 2. BCFitnessCafe
    - Password: bcfitnesscafe